 Everyone knows that men have a prostate.
 In fact, there are countless articles dedicated to it and hundreds of tips available on the World Wide Web on how to stimulate him from behind.

-is this: do women have it, too?
+The next question is this: do women have it, too?

 The answer is yes.
 Believe it or not, there is such a thing called the female prostate and it goes by the name, Skene’s gland.
 Here is the surprising part: there are ways you or your man could stimulate it, too.
 However, there are many experts who considered this as a myth.